ByronChen12138/Zombie-World/README.md

 ***

 ## User Manual
+The smallest window size for this game is 900 x 600, please play this game with the window size no less than this value.

 In the menu, click button <code>Start</code> for starting the game;
 Click button <code>Help</code> for some help with the game.